Firoz Kassam

 Firoz Kassam (born 1955) is a British businessman.
-Born and brought up in Tanzania, of Indian descent, he came to Britain at the age of 19.
+Born and brought up in Tanzania, of Indian descent, he came to the UK at the age of 19.
 He owned Oxford United F.C. from 1999 to 2006, and was named the 309th wealthiest person in the UK in the Sunday Times Rich List 2009 with an estimated fortune of £180 million.

 Early life

 Firoz Kassam was born in Tanzania, one of five children.
 His father had a small confectionery business, and his mother died when he was a child.
 They migrated to England when he was 19.